How To Call Congress

 Interns and junior-level staffers typically have very little influence on policy decisions as they spend most of their time engaging with constituents and learning the ropes.

-Another reason why phone calls do not rank higher is that Congress gets a lot of them and there is no record except what gets logged into an excel spreadsheet or tracking system.
+Another reason why phone calls are not super effective is that Congress gets a lot of them and there is no record except what gets logged into an excel spreadsheet or tracking system.
 If you have a really powerful personal story, there is no good way for the staffer to pass the story on to somebody else.

 How to call Congress the right way